Do-It-Yourself Appliance Repair Help

 To learn more about your dryer, or to order parts, click here.

-4 Responses to “Field Notes: Frigidaire Dryer Front Drum Glide Replacement”
+5 thoughts on “Field Notes: Frigidaire Dryer Front Drum Glide Replacement

 Although I pretty much diagnosed the problem on my own, and had already ordered the parts, I was glad to find this site to reinforce my diagnosis.
 The explanation and pictures were very helpful in the replacement process, and my dryer no longer sounds like fingernails on a chalkboard x1000.